"The greatest fine art of the future will be the making of a comfortable living on a small piece of land." Abraham Lincoln

-As farm owners, operators, Rob for the past 20 years and Erin for the past 6 years, we know the peaks and valleys of running a business and designing systems that build resilience in times of stress.
+As farm owners, operators, Rob for the past 25 years and Erin for the past 11 years, we know the peaks and valleys of running a business and designing systems that build resilience so both farm and farmers can thrive.
 To farm at a human scale takes a lot of science/technique along with love and celebration.

-We also cultivate cut flowers, red raspberries, apples, pears, hardy kiwi, and hops, and continue to expand our orchards and brambles, using agroforestry practices, to include currants and plums as well as lesser-known fruits such as aronia, saskatoons, elderberries, quince, and bush-cherries.
-You can learn more about our Fruit adventures by linking to our Fruit Research page or by joining us for an Event.
+We also specialize in wedding flowers and bouquets and organic fruit such as currants, plums, red raspberries, apples, pears, hardy kiwi, and continue to expand our orchards and brambles, using regenerative agriculture practices, to include currants and plums as well as lesser-known fruits such as aronia, saskatoons, elderberries, quince, and bush-cherries.

 Meet the Farmers: